Danilo Gallinari: National team career

 Gallinari was a member of the Under-16 and Under-18 Italian national teams.
 He played at the 2004 FIBA Europe Under-16 Championship and won the bronze medal at the 2005 FIBA Europe Under-18 Championship.
 He was later selected for the senior national team to play in EuroBasket 2007, but was forced to withdraw, due to an injury that he suffered in preparation before the tournament.
 He was called up to the squad that would take part in EuroBasket 2015.

 Personal life

 Gallinari's father, Vittorio Gallinari, played professional basketball with Olimpia Milano (along with future head coach Mike D'Antoni), Pallacanestro Pavia, Virtus Bologna, and Scaligera Basket Verona in the Italian league.

-According to multiple sources, before Kim Kardashian began dating Kris Humphries, she was extremely interested in dating Gallanari, who was told that such a move would be good for his career and that he would garner lots of media exposure.
+According to multiple sources, before Kim Kardashian began dating Kris Humphries, she was extremely interested in dating Gallinari, who was told that such a move would be good for his career and that he would garner lots of media exposure.
 Gallinari declined, saying he would be happy to meet Kardashian but wasn't interested in dating her.

 Aside from basketball, Gallinari has worked as a model for Armani.